krose/entsoeapi/README.md

 <!-- badges: end -->

-The goal of entsoeapi is to …
+The goal of entsoeapi is to create an easy wrapper for the ENTSO-E api.

 ## Installation